wisniewskikr/chrisblog-it-java-springboot/spring-boot/others/db/sql/springboot-helloworld-db-transactions-propagation-required/README.md

 -----------

 ##### Goal
-The goal of this project is to present how to create **Hello World** application in **Java** programming language with usage **Spring Boot** framework which handles **transactions** with **propagation** type **required**.
+The goal of this project is to present how to create **Hello World** application in **Java** programming language with usage **Spring Boot** framework which handles **transactions**.

 **Transaction** means that all database operations should be performed or none of them.
 There can not be such situation that some databases operations are performed and some not.
-In Spring Boot transactions are handled by annotation **@Transactional** (in this example classes HelloWorldService and WorldService).
+In Spring Boot transactions are handled by annotation **@Transactional** (in this example classes SentenceService and WordService).

 **Propagation** is used when we call second transactional method from first transactional method.
 Type **required** means that all transactions are treated as one.
 So if there is some error in second transactional method then all operations from first transactional method should be also rolled out.
-In Spring Boot transactions with propagation type required are handled by annotation **@Transactional(propagation = Propagation.REQUIRED)** (in this example classes WorldService).
+In Spring Boot transactions with propagation type required are handled by annotation **@Transactional(propagation = Propagation.REQUIRED)** (in this example class WordService).
 This type of propagation is default.

 ##### Flow
 The following flow takes place in this project:
 1. User via any browser sends request to application HelloWorld for content
-1. Application HelloWorld saves texts "Hello" and "World" to different tables in database and then read them.
-Result is added to JSON
-1. Application HelloWorld saves texts "Hello" and "World" to different tables in database **with transaction** and then read them.
-But saving word "World" is also transactional and marked as **propagation required** and some error occurs there.
-That's why operations saving words "Hello" and "World" should be rolled out.
-Result is added to JSON
+1. Application HelloWorld runs transactional method saveSentence(Hello, World) which calls two methods: saveFirstWord(Hello) and saveSecondWord(World).
+There is an exception in saveSecondWord(World) which is also transactional and marked as Propagation.REQUIRED.
+So all database operations are rolled back - even already saved word "Hello".
+That's why sentence from database is 'null null'.
+Description and sentence are added to result JSON
-1. Application HelloWorld returns response with message.
+1. Application HelloWorld returns response with JSON.
 This response is presented to User via browser

 ##### Launch
 To launch this application please make sure that the **Preconditions** are met and then follow instructions from **Usage** section.